-Incorporation of an FT

-The incorporation of an FT is subject to the prior compliance of the following requirements:

-- Written authorisation request to CNMV. - Approval and registration by CNMV of a prospectus, not required in case of private funds, that is, in case the securitisation bonds are (i) exclusively addressed to qualified investors, and (ii) not intended to be listed in the Spanish official secondary markets. - An audit report on the securitised assets, issued either by the managing company or by an external audit.
+- Incorporation of an FT.
+The incorporation of an FT is 5. subject to the prior compliance of the following requirements: - Written authorisation request to the CNMV. - Approval and registration by the CNMV of a prospectus, not required in case of private funds, that is, in case the securitisation bonds are (i) exclusively addressed to qualified investors, and (ii) not intended to be listed in the Spanish official secondary markets. - An audit report on the securitised assets, issued either by the managing company or by an external audit.
+This requirement may be expressly exempted by the CNMV. - Approval and registration by the CNMV of (i) the draft of the incorporation deed, (ii) supporting documentation on the assets to be assigned to the FT, and (iii) any other supporting documentation required by the CNMV.